 Recently there have been major changes to the current system for identifying and remediating earthquake-prone buildings (EPBs) under the Building Act 2004.
-Refer to managing earthquake-prone buildings (on MBIE website), to get a better understanding of the,
+Refer to government guidance:

 Definition of an earthquake-prone building